 The trustees are responsible for the other information in the statement of accounts.
 The other information comprises the information other than the financial statements and my auditor's report thereon.
 My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon except on matters prescribed by the Accounts Commission or required by applicable law to the extent explicitly stated later in this report.

-In connection with my audit of the financial statements, my responsibility is to read all the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
-If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether there is a material misstatement in the financial statement of the other information.
+In connection with my audit of the financial statements, my responsibility is to read all the other information in the statement of accounts and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
 If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
 I have nothing to report in this regard.